Cognigy/Documentation/docs/en/docs/webchat/v3/features.md

 ## Customization

-Customization includes a comprehensive suite of features that bolster your brand’s presence and enhance user accessibility.
+Customization includes a comprehensive suite of features that bolster your brand's presence and enhance user accessibility.
-Customize the chat interface with your brand’s title and logo, alongside distinct avatars for both virtual and human agents, and adjust the color scheme across various elements.
+Customize the chat interface with your brand's title and logo, alongside distinct avatars for both virtual and human agents, and adjust the color scheme across various elements.
 Accessibility is prioritized with Text-to-Speech and Speech-to-Text functionalities.